Vugar-Hajiyev/nasa-apod-cli/README.md

 # NASA APOD CLI Tool

-A professional Command Line Interface (CLI) tool designed to fetch and manage NASA's "Astronomy Picture of the Day" (APOD).
+A Python-based command-line tool to fetch and archive NASA's "Astronomy Picture of the Day" (APOD).
 This project demonstrates clean code architecture, API integration, and secure credential management.

 ## What it does
 This tool allows you to interact with the official NASA API directly from your terminal.
 It fetches the daily space image (or an image for a specific date), displays it instantly, and optionally saves it to your local machine with clean formatting.